MathiasRenner/bitleaf-blog/_posts/2017-05-25-it-support-now-in-berlin.md

   https://bitleaf.de/2017/05/25/it-support-now-in-berlin/
 published: true
 ---
-As many of you already know, I have recently moved to Berlin!
-I was able to set up all my workshop equipment here and thus are able to offer repair services in Berlin, too!
+As many of you already know, I have recently moved to Berlin! <!--more-->I was able to set up all my workshop equipment here and thus are able to offer repair services in Berlin, too!

 If travel costs are too high, I am also available for remote support, as usual.
 <p style="text-align: right;">Image courtesy: user <em>Pedelecs</em> at Wikimedia Commons.</p>